nhm38/ECE4960/lab10-page.md

 Include a brief description of the simulator and its functionalities in your lab report.

 ### Open Loop Control
-Make your robot follow a set of velocity commands to execute a “square” loop anywhere in the map.
 Plot and analyze the ground truth and odometry of the robot.
-What is the duration of a velocity command?
-Does the robot always execute the exact same shape?

 {% include youtube.html video="XQIwzdv9bwU" %}